Looking for where to stay in Barcelona with kids?

 Les Corts Neighborhood

 The Les Corts neighborhood is mostly known as the area close to Camp Nou.
 But it has plenty of neighborhood gems beyond the soccer stadium.
-The abundance of grocery stores, restaurants, and shopping venues make it one of the best neighborhoods to stay in Barcelona.
+The abundance of grocery stores, restaurants, and shopping venues makes it one of the best neighborhoods to stay in Barcelona.

 We absolutely love the NH Collection hotel chain and try to stay at one during every spring break trip.
 That’s why this list wouldn’t be complete without including NH Collection Barcelona Constanza as one of the best hotels in Barcelona for families.
 There is a shopping center right next door to the hotel, many dining options in the area, a variety of room options available for families, and is only a 15-minute walk to Camp Nou.